eauwmadison/eauw.org/README.md

 ## Editing

-This website is optimized for adding, updating and removing pages, staff, posts, company details and footer elements in [CloudCannon](https://app.cloudcannon.com/).
+This website is optimized for adding, updating and removing pages, staff, projects, company details and footer elements in [CloudCannon](https://app.cloudcannon.com/).

-### Posts

-- Add, update or remove a post in the _Posts_ collection.
-- The **Staff Author** field links to members in the **Staff** collection.
-- Change the defaults when new posts are created in `_posts/_defaults.md`.

 ### Contact Form